Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Convert a powered-off VM to a vSphere template' with a specific verb and resource, and distinguishes from sibling tools like deploy_vm_from_template.
+The description clearly states the tool converts a powered-off VM to a vSphere template, using specific verb and resource.
+It distinguishes from the sibling deploy_vm_from_template by noting the template serves as a clone source, establishing differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.